Bochy missed game, takes over Rangers team he beat for title - WHIZ News

 “One of the things I told Boch when we offered him the job.
 I said, I’m not doing this because I loved you when I played for you.
 I’m doing this because we believe as an organization, you’re the right person to lead us into the future,” GM Chris Young said.
 “Boch fit every part of our criteria.”

-Bochy hasn’t managed since 2019, when he stepped away after 13 seasons and those World Series titles with the Giants, which followed 12 seasons with the Padres.
-The top choice in the search, Bochy said he was convinced after extended conversations with Young.
+Bochy hasn’t managed since 2019, when he stepped away after 13 seasons with the Giants, which followed 12 seasons with the Padres.
+The top choice in the Rangers search, Bochy was convinced after extended conversations with Young.

 “Some have asked why.
 Well, the simple answer is, I miss this game,” Bochy said.
 “We talked many hours about the team and the culture that he wanted to create.
 And I was in.”

 The 67-year-old Bochy got a three-year contract.
-The former big league catcher, who began his playing career in Houston has 2,002 career wins in 25 seasons as a manager, and also took the Padres to their last World Series in 1998.
+The former big league catcher, who began his playing career in Houston, has 2,002 career wins in his 25 seasons as a manager.
+He also took the Padres to their last World Series in 1998.

 The Rangers were 68-94 this season and had 35 one-run losses, a franchise record.
-It was their sixth consecutive losing season, the longest streak for the franchise in the half-century since moving to Texas in 1972.
-They haven’t even had a winning record since being 10-9 early in the pandemic-shortened 2020 season, and lost 102 games last year.
+Their six consecutive losing seasons mark the longest streak sin the half-century since the franchise moved to Texas in 1972.
+Their last winning record was at 10-9 early in the pandemic-shortened 2020 season, and they lost 102 games last year.

 After clinching the 2010 World Series with a Game 5 victory in Texas, San Francisco added titles in 2012 and 2014.
 The Rangers returned to the World Series in 2011, and lost in seven games to St. Louis.